Pleuromeia: Taxonomy

 When the Cathedral of Magdeburg was under repair during the 1830s, a block of sandstone crashed and split open, revealing a fragment of the stem of Pleuromeia sternbergi.
 This was described by George Graf zu Munster in 1839 as a species of Sigillaria.
 Corda later assigned the species to the new genus Pleuromeya.
 The sandstone had been mined in a quarry near Bernburg (Saale) where later on numerous specimens of Pleuromeia were found, including cones.
 P. sternbergi has since been found in other Lower and Middle Buntsandstein deposits elsewhere in Germany, France and Spain.
 Other species have been described from several localities in Russia, Australia, South America and Japan.

-Pleuromeia is placed in the family Pleuromeiaceae within the Isoetales, closely related to Isoetaceae, the family which contains modern Isoetes.
+Pleuromeia is placed in the family Pleuromeiaceae within the Isoetales, making their closest living relatives Isoetaceae, the family which contains modern Isoetes (quillworts), though Pleuromeiaceae appears to be more closely related to "arborescent lycophytes" like Lepidodendron than to quillworts, with which Pleuromeia and its relatives share key similarities, such as straight (largely) unbranched stems covered in simple leaves attached to rhomboidal leaf bases/cushions.
 Around 20 species of Pleuromeia have been described, predominantly from the Northern Hemisphere, though it is not clear that all of these species are valid.

 Table of species after Deng et al. 2023.